francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 <img width="3768" height="2120" alt="B662E5DC-452A-44DE-9A07-C8DE2B148BC0" src="https://github.com/user-attachments/assets/cb78e7f8-bf7c-45b8-9830-663e04f1206f" />

+This example shows a basic DMX installation using three fixtures connected in a daisy-chain configuration.

+Fixture 1 → FG-369 LED PAR 54 RGBW

+Fixture 2 → Big Dipper L001 Half-Ball

+Fixture 3 → LM30A Mini Spider 8×3W RGBW

+Notice that the physical order of the fixtures in the DMX chain does not determine how they are controlled.

+Control is determined by each fixture's DMX address.

+For example:

+Fixture 1 → Address 001

+Fixture 2 → Address 017

+Fixture 3 → Address 033

+or

+Fixture 1 → Address 033

+Fixture 2 → Address 001

+Fixture 3 → Address 017

+Both configurations would function correctly as long as the addresses are configured properly.

 ### Important — Always Use a DMX Terminator

 A DMX terminator should be installed on the **DMX OUT** connector of the last fixture in the chain.